Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From The Usenet Guide to Beatles Recording Variations

-Sexy Sadie” had been recorded in August and mixed in mono on August 21.
+Sexy Sadie” was recorded in August and mixed in mono on August 21.
 On this day, the stereo mix released on the White Album was made.

 Subtle differences in the stereo mix are found in the song’s introduction, an extra tapping sound being heard as well as Paul’s bass which was faded down in the mono mix.